 Appalachian Trail – September 8, 2013

-On the night of September 7th, I collapsed back onto the floor of my tent, and laid still, dreading the removal of my shoe and sock.
+On the night of September 7, I collapsed back onto the floor of my tent and lay still, dreading the removal of my shoe and sock.
 I knew my foot would feel better once I removed the constricting wool sock, but the thought of peeling it from my raw flesh was almost debilitating.
-I had discovered that no matter what I did, the sweat combined with the seeping fluid from my wounds, always resulted in the bandages sliding around the sides of my foot and ending up in a wad in the bottom of my sock.
-Over the course of the day, no matter how many times I reapplied Band-Aids and tape, they always ended up floating free in a wash of foot fluids.
+I had discovered that no matter what I did, the sweat, combined with the seeping fluid from my wounds, always resulted in the bandages sliding around the sides of my foot and ending up in a wad in the bottom of my sock.
+Over the day, no matter how often I reapplied Band-Aids and tape, they always floated free in a wash of foot fluids.

 I finally sat up, gritted my teeth, and resolutely went to work.
-I gasped a little as I peeled off my sock, and a swollen purple lump, that had been my big toe, pulled free.
+I gasped a little as I peeled off my sock, and a swollen purple lump that had been my big toe pulled free.
 I just sat and stared at the offending appendage.
-What appeared to be a large swollen blood blister covered half the toe, and had begun to move down the side of my foot.
+What appeared to be a sizeable swollen blood blister covered half the toe and had begun to move down the side of my foot.
 The rest of the toe was several shades of a deep purplish hue.
 No wonder it had hurt so much to walk.
-I just sat and stared at the colorful toe, and I swear it began to pulse with pain, as if it knew I was staring at it.
-I was going to give it a night, and see if it magically healed overnight.
+I just sat and stared at the colorful toe, and I swear it began to pulse with pain as if it knew I was staring at it.
+I was going to give it a night and see if it magically healed overnight.

-It did seem to look a little better the next morning.
-The swelling had gone down, and it was much less colorful, so I ate my pop-tart, packed my gear, wrapped, mole skinned, and duct taped the toe, until it looked like a proper toe mummy, and then stood.
-I stepped forward, let out a small grunt, and then stumbled backwards a step before collapsing back onto my rump.
+It did seem to look a little better the following day.
+The swelling had gone down and was much less colorful, so I ate my pop-tart, packed my gear, wrapped, mole skinned, duct taped the toe until it looked like a proper toe mummy, and then stood.
+I stepped forward, let out a small grunt, and stumbled backward a step before collapsing onto my rump.
 I pillaged through my toiletry stuff sack, pulled out the Ibuprofen, and poured a couple more into my hand.
 This was going to be a tough walking day.

-I reached the Co-op in Hanover as it opened that morning, and purchased what I needed for resupply.
-I sat out front on a bench and packed everything while I chatted with a border collie that some NOBOs had tied to the bench.
-Those are the best dogs, and other than a Heeler, have got to be the best trail dogs.
-They are incredibly smart, and this one was no different, cocking it's head back and forth over the course of our (my) conversation.
+I reached the Co-op in Hanover as it opened that morning and purchased what I needed for resupply.
+I sat on a bench and packed everything while I chatted with a border collie that some NOBOs had tied to the court.
+Those are the best dogs, and other than a Heeler, they have got to be the best trail dogs.
+They are brilliant, and this one was no different, cocking its head back and forth throughout our conversation.

-Resupplying did not take along, and I was back on the trail (sidewalk) headed for Lou’s for breakfast.
+Resupplying did not take long, and I was back on the trail (sidewalk) headed for Lou’s for breakfast.
 Just as I remembered, breakfast was excellent, and the waitress commented on the volume of food ordered.
-The group of Dartmouth boys at the table next to me, watched as the food arrived, and then asked if anyone was joining me.
+The Dartmouth boys next to me watched as the food arrived and asked if anyone was joining me.
 I just smiled and shook my head, at which point they laughed and said there was no way I could eat that much food.
-Sadly, I easily ate every bit, knowing that this appetite was permanent, and I would pay the price later.
+Sadly, I quickly ate every bit, knowing that this appetite was permanent and I would pay the price later.
 Hiking had warped my metabolism at a very early age.

-I finished breakfast and headed through town, on a clear blue, sunny day, watching college life spin around me.
-It was fun to see all of the kids so excited about the beginning of school.
+I finished breakfast and headed through town on a clear blue, sunny day, watching college life spin around me.
+Seeing all the kids so excited about the beginning of school was fun.
 I wanted to run into the bookstore and wander up and down the aisles of books, pretending I was buying for classes.
-That was always the first and last exciting day of all my semesters, picking out the books I would need for class – ambitions of studying, writing, and learning, soon to have been overridden by long hours of work and dreams of the mountains that constantly tugged at my thoughts.
+That was always the first and last exciting day of all my semesters, picking out the books I would need for grace – ambitions of studying, writing, and learning, soon to have been overridden by long hours of work and dreams of the mountains that constantly tugged at my thoughts.

-I headed across the bridge out of Hanover, and entered my third state…VT!
-I had finally entered the state I had been looking forward to for days.
-I had heard stories of large rolling hills, smooth trails surrounded by old growth forests, and friendly, albeit rather expensive, trail towns with grounded residents and excellent, healthy food.
-I was officially leaving rocky, rootie, rugged New Hampshire.
+I headed across the bridge out of Hanover and entered my third state…VT!
+I had finally entered the form I had been looking forward to for days.
+I had heard stories of large rolling hills, smooth trails surrounded by old-growth forests, and friendly, albeit expensive, trail towns with grounded residents and excellent, healthy food.
+Finally, I was officially leaving rocky, rooty, rugged New Hampshire.

-I finally reached the trailhead and left the asphalt for exactly the forest I had anticipated.
-I grinned as I passed through huge old hardwoods, speckled with bits of painted gold, flashing softly on the trunks, as gentle breezes rustled the leaves of the ancient guardians.
-This was why I hiked I thought as I took deep invigorating, oxygen rich breaths of air.
-I softly bounced across the next rise, and slowed as I noticed two silent golden retrievers standing on the hill just head of me, watching in pensive silence.
+I finally reached the trailhead and left the asphalt for the forest I had anticipated.
+I grinned as I passed through giant old hardwoods sprinkled with bits of painted gold, flashing softly on the trunks as gentle breezes rustled the ancient guardians’ leaves.
+This was why I hiked, I thought as I took deep, refreshing, oxygen-rich breaths of air.
+I softly bounced across the subsequent rise and slowed as I noticed two silent golden retrievers standing on the hill just ahead of me, watching in pensive silence.
 I stopped and lowered my head slightly, not wanting to appear as a threat.
-They were Golden's, but a dog is a dog.
-A moment later a third Golden came from the woods to my left, followed by a fourth one to the right.
+They were Golden, but a dog is a dog.
+A moment later, a third Golden came from the woods to my left, followed by a fourth one to the right.
 I was now surrounded and about to be mauled by a wild pack of Golden Retrievers.

 One of the two in front growled, and I slid my hand into my pocket to grip my small pocket knife.
-I was not sure if the blade was even the length of the thick blanket of fur, but gripping the little handle made me feel better.
+I was unsure if the blade was even the length of the thick blanket of fur, but grabbing the little handle made me feel better.
 I breathed a sigh of relief as a woman came into sight, walking up behind the two dogs ahead of me.
-She gave me a friendly smile, and we ended up chatting for about 20 minutes before she and her killer pack of Golden's departed.
-Golden Retrievers are always so friendly, and I love dogs.
-This group though, was clearly guarded, and very protective of their owner.
+She gave me a friendly smile, and we chatted for about 20 minutes before she and her killer pack of Golden departed.
+Golden Retrievers are always so lovely, and I love dogs.
+This group, though, was guarded and very protective of its owner.

-As I walked, I pulled out my Guide that I kept in the pouch on my pack belt, and noticed I would reach the Full Belly Deli in about 4 miles, along a piece of road walk I had coming up shortly.
-That was perfect since Lou’s breakfast was about digested.
-It was a good thing that multiple restaurants were rare, or I would leave the trail fat.
+As I walked, I pulled out my Guide in the pouch on my pack belt and noticed I would reach the Full Belly Deli in about 4 miles, along a piece of the road walk I had coming up shortly.
+That was perfect since Lou’s breakfast was back-digested.
+It was good that multiple restaurants were rare, or I would leave the trail fat.

-There were about 5 NOBOs slack packing at the Deli and we chatted for a bit.
+About 5 NOBOs were slack-packing at the Deli, and we chatted for a bit.
 They were friendly enough, but I am definitely a solo hiker, and after exchanging logistical information with them, I headed inside to inspect the menu.
-I ordered a nice fried meal and sat to eat and swat at flies, simultaneously, as I ate.
-There are always far less bugs in the woods.
-They clearly know where to go for food.
+I ordered a nice fried meal, sat to eat, and swatted at flies simultaneously as I ate.
+There are always far fewer bugs in the woods.
+They know where to go for food.

-I left and headed for Thistle Hill Shelter, but stopped to camp about a mile short.
-I could not walk much further due to my foot, so stopped to set up to take care of it.
+I left and headed for Thistle Hill Shelter but stopped to camp about a mile short.
+I could not walk much further due to my foot, so I stopped to sit up to take care of it.
 Upon unpacking and settling in for the night, I removed my bandage and frowned.
-The ugly toe did not look good, and it also did not appear to be something I could rest a day.
-I turned on my phone and called home for a bail out.
-It was time to get the foot checked out, by someone that knew more than me.
+The ugly toe did not look good and did not appear to be something I could rest a day.
+I turned on my phone and called home for a bailout.
+It was time to get the foot checked out by someone that knew more than me.

-The night was tough, as I tossed and turned, mostly just trying to keep my foot from getting stuck to the sleeping bag.
-The next morning, my foot did not look much better, and I left early, needing to be at a road crossing to catch my ride near Woodstock, VT.
+The night was tough as I tossed and turned, mostly just trying to keep my foot from getting stuck to the sleeping bag.
+The following day, my foot did not look much better, and I left early, needing to be at a road crossing to catch my ride near Woodstock, VT.
 I was disappointed, but I thought my foot might be infected, and although stubborn as a mule, I was going to let good sense prevail.

-An hour or so into the hike, I came across the Hobbit couple.
-I had not seen them in a couple of weeks, and we caught up on trail gossip before they moved on down the path.
-I could not keep up, and wished them luck as they moved ahead.
+An hour into the hike, I came across the Hobbit couple.
+I had not seen them in a couple of weeks, and we caught up on trail gossip before they moved down the path.
+I could not keep up and wished them luck as they moved ahead.
 I would see them at the road crossing where I met my ride, but that would be the last time I saw them on this hike.

-I showed my foot to the friend that drove four hours to pick me up, and she exclaimed “GROSS” before heading straight to the ER.
-I can’t really say I blamed her.
+I showed my foot to the friend that drove four hours to pick me up, and she exclaimed, “GROSS,” before heading straight to the ER.
+I can’t say I blamed her.
 They examined my foot, cleaned it up (ouch), and put me on an antibiotic IV drip before running a bunch of tests.
-I did have a pretty good infection, and due it being resistant to the first rounds of antibiotics, I would spend the next two weeks on my back, with it stuck up in the air, before finally heading back to resume my hike.
+Unfortunately, I had a pretty good infection.
+Due to its resistance to the first rounds of antibiotics, I would spend the next two weeks on my back, stuck up in the air, before finally returning to resume my hike.